 Who do I contact regarding enrollment questions?

-Please contact the Graduate Programs Office at 800.742.4412, option #4, or call 402.872.2314.
-Please remember: cohort students are registered for your classes each semester by the Graduate Programs Office.
-Check myPSC to make sure you are registered properly.
-If you have transfer credit, check to make sure you are not enrolled for the elective course(s).
+Please contact the Graduate Programs Office at 1-800-742-4412, Option 4, or call 402-872-2314.
+Please remember: Cohort format students are registered for courses each semester by the Graduate Programs Office.
+Check your myPSC to make sure you are registered properly.

 What is Blackboard Orientation?